Mario Golf: Super Rush

-Mario Golf: Super Rush is a golf video game developed by Camelot Software Planning and published by Nintendo for the Nintendo Switch console.
-It was announced via a Nintendo Direct on February 17, 2021 and was released worldwide on June 25, 2021.
+Mario Golf: Super Rush is a 2021 sports video game developed by Camelot Software Planning and published by Nintendo for the Nintendo Switch.
+It was announced via a Nintendo Direct on February 17, 2021, and was released worldwide on June 25th the same year.
 It is the sixth installment in the Mario Golf series following Mario Golf: World Tour in 2014 and is part of the larger Mario franchise.
 The game features various characters from the Mario franchise competing in golf, with regular competition and other modes.

-Super Rush received mixed reviews from critics who praised the gameplay mechanics, new modes, controls, and visuals, but criticism was directed at the game's low amount of content at launch, while the adventure mode also received a mixed reaction.
+Super Rush received mixed reviews from critics.
+Praise was directed towards the game's gameplay mechanics, new modes, controls and visuals, while criticism was aimed at the game's low amount of content at launch and the adventure mode's short length.

 Gameplay

 The fundamental gameplay of Mario Golf: Super Rush is comparable to previous entries in the Mario Golf series.
 Through traditional golf rules, the player's primary objective is to get the ball into each hole with the fewest possible number of strokes, using the various golf clubs available to them.
 The player who completes the game with the lowest number of strokes is the winner of the match in the context of competition.
 Multiple tools are available to players for strategic benefit, such as the "Shot Gauge" showing the direction and the curve of the ball against slopes and the scan feature, which allows the player to better assess the elevation of terrain.
 The game offers both conventional button controls for taking shots and motion controls to simulate hitting the ball with a swing.